LeeJarvis996/edsr_project/README.md

 .
 ├── ckpts            # Models will be saved here during training.
 ├── data             # Benchmark dataset.
-├── layer            # This code closely resembles mindspore.nn.layer, with only a very limited number of functions being modified.
-├── dataset_MindSpore.py            # Dataloader.
+├── dataloader       # Dataloader.
+├── exp              # Long-term and short-term forecasting tasks ├── layer            # These codes are modified from mindspore.nn.layer, including the internal implementations of the model.
-├── timefeatures.py                 # Preprocess data, which will be called by the dataloader.
+├── model     		 # Framework of the models.
+├── results          # Results.
+├── utils            # Other functions.
-├── exp.py                          # Main function
+├── exp_.py          # Main function
 └── README.md
 ```